Reminder to Steve Case: Confiscate the Long Knives

 “The internecine warfare is a meat-grinder,” says a Time Warner executive who’s watched the battling for years.
 Some of these clashes have become business legends — Time Warner Cable’s refusal to carry Turner’s struggling CNNfn network on many of its systems, for instance, and Warner Bros.’ reputed attempt to extract a billion-dollar licensing fee from Time Warner’s cable-modem partnership for use of the name Road Runner.
 Infighting can break out at any level — and with 70,000 employees and dozens of overlapping businesses, from Warner Bros. and HBO to Time Warner Cable and the WB network, that makes for a lot of possibilities.
 This pattern is reinforced by Levin, a CEO who expects double-digit year-after-year profit growth and does little to reward intramural niceness.
 At 75 Rock, the anonymous gray tower in New York’s Rockefeller Center that serves as Time Warner’s headquarters, businesses are judged by their contribution to the bottom line — period.
 “Time Warner is a series of sharp, tough, profit-oriented operating companies,” says one mid-level executive.
 “And, frankly, a lot of people really like it that way.”

-Analysts fervently endorsed the new-old media giant, calling AOL Time Warner our fully interactive future’s “operating system for everyday life.”
+Analysts fervently endorsed the marriage of old and new media: AOL Time Warner, they said, would become our “operating system for everyday life.”

 For an analog-era media conglomerate, that’s fine.
 But in a digital environment, all media converge.
 Time Warner labored to get traction online, but turf battles and ego clashes hobbled every try, from the 1994 initiative that yielded its much-maligned Pathfinder Web site to last year’s attempt to form “vertical hubs” on the Web — a finance site, for example, built around MoneyFortune, and CNNfn.
 Many in the company believe that the collapse of that strategy amid the long knives of corporate infighting led inexorably to the decision to sell to AOL, the online upstart from Dulles, Virginia.
 “Any effort to do anything cross-divisionally has always been doomed,” says a Time Warner executive.
 “So how do you impose digits on an analog world?
 It can’t be done internally, so it has to be done externally — hence, the invasion of Dulles.”